STATE PRIORITIES

 Beyond food and nutrition policy, we recognize the need to tackle the root causes of hunger and poverty.
 Feeding New York State is proud to support:

-• Establishing the Housing Access Voucher Program
+• Housing Access Voucher Program (A.1704/S.72)

-• Guaranteeing One Fair Wage
+• Ensure One Fair Wage

-• Strengthening the Gate Money Program
+• Support Gate Money Program (A.193)

-• Passing the Working Families Tax Credit
+• Establish Working Families Tax Credit (A.3474/S.2082)

-• Enabling values-based food procurement for municipal institutions
+• Support values-based food procurement

 • Expand access to menstrual products, hygiene and personal care items for SNAP and WIC participants.

-• Create a state-commissioned task force to study the true cost of living in New York State.
+• Create a state- commissioned task force to study the true cost of living in New York State.